Skip to main content

 kubectl create ns sumologiccollection

 1. Download sumologic_values_eks.yaml file.
-This file contains the remote write configuration for metrics which the app uses.
-You can add or remove metrics depending upon your use case.
+This file contains the remote write configuration for metrics that the app uses.
+You can add or remove metrics depending on your use case.

-2. Generate the Sumo Logic access ids and access keys in the Sumo Logic portal.
+2. Generate the Sumo Logic access IDs and keys in the Sumo Logic portal.

 helm upgrade --install sumologic sumologic/sumologic \